 Introduction

+old and needs to be updated.
 So, if you would like to know which tools I recommend to keep your software updated (and which I use to keep my software updated), read on.
 Just a word of warning though, updated software may behave in a manner that is different to the version you have installed.
 Very rarely updates may have a bug that makes it unsafe to upgrade.
-If you have any doubts, please do an internet search for any problems related to the upgrade.
+If you have any doubts, please do an internet search for any problems related to the upgrade. |

 Discussion